butaixianran/Blender-Vmd-Retargeting/README.md

 And when importing model to blender, you need 3 things:
 * Merge all armatures into body's armature
 * Face Unit morph and Viseme morph
-* Make all bone poseable.
+* Make all bones poseable.

 **The easiest way for these, is importing a character by click "Easy Import Daz" button.**
 By default, it already checked Merge Rigs for you.